ElectricIce3740/Makedown/README.md

 ## License

-The MIT License, so feel free to make your own version if you'd like!
+Makedown uses the MIT License, so feel free to make your own version if you'd like!